 an unusual or allergic reaction to crizotinib, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Do not cut, crush or chew this medicine.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
+If you vomit after taking your medicine, take your next dose at the regular time and do not take an extra dose.
 Take the doses about 12 hours apart.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.